ClimateCompatibleGrowth/ccg_ckan/README.md

 ## Installing Extensions 🧩

 CKAN extensions can be installed after the core installation is complete to add additional features and enhance functionality.
 Use the `install-extensions.sh` script for a streamlined setup.
+Before installing the extensions, log into the CKAN sysadmin to generate an API key which would be used by some of the extensions for authentification.

 ### Steps for Installing Extensions